Yamaha IT175: 1979

 The IT175F featured a beefed up frame and more suspension travel as per the mode of the times.
 The engine tune was modified slightly to give the bike more mid-range power.

 The 1979 IT175F model front fork trail was reduced to quicken the steering response and the CDI ignition system was upgraded from the earlier D/E model bikes.....this was the last year for LH side countershaft sprocket model of the IT175.
-Check out Yamaha-Enduros group for great data on all early 2-stroke Yamahas.